TaoStarlit/English/book/IELTS_writing.md

     - intead of having to doing, you have more room xx, which are more suitable for the internet era.
     - Instead of eating in front of the TV, it would be a good idea if families made time to eat together.
     - Instead of throwing away newpapers and bottles, people should recyle them.
-    - Nowadays, people tend/prefer to to call their friends using a mobile, instead of using a landline.
+    - Nowadays, people tend/prefer to call their friends using a mobile, instead of using a landline.
     - In the past, people tended to live in the same city all their life, but now they often move from city to city instead.
     - I used to be very common to write letters, but now people tend to send email instead.
 1. non-defining relative clause for comments or more information